Saltwater Aquarium Basics for Beginners

 - Careful dosing (if reefing)

-If you’re still excited after reading this, start small, go slow, and over-filter.
+If you’re still excited after reading this, start small, go slow, stock in order, and over-filter.
 If you want lower stress and faster success, build a beautiful freshwater tank first — then use what you learn to decide on saltwater later.

 Keep moving from reading to action.